Selena Gomez's Red Carpet Look Is a Total Revelation at 2023 Golden Globe Awards - E! Online

 Selena Gomez is dressed to come and get that Golden Globe.

 The "Rare" singer stepped out on the 2023 Golden Globes red carpet Jan.
 10 in a headline-making attire.
 Selena's ensemble for the night featured a velvet, floor-length gown with eye-catching, purple sleeves.
+Selena paired the dress with a diamond ring and earrings by De Beers.

 For her locks, hairstylist Marissa Marino put Selena's hair in a high ponytail using a holding gel and shine mist.
 (See all the stars at the 2023 Golden Globes here.)

 After all, a look like this one is only fitting for how special tonight is for Selena.
 The multi-hyphenate is up for her first Golden Globe, landing a nomination in the category Best Performance by an Actress in a Television Series - Musical or Comedy for her work in Only Murders in the Building.

 While, yes, many accolades seem to come naturally for the talented Selena Gomez, the 30-year-old has a theory she actually manifested this very nomination years ago.

 After receiving the news of her nomination, Selena took to TikTok with footage of a throwback interview, where she was asked if one day she would want a Grammy of her own—but, Selena had some different trophies in mind.

 "I think it would be an honor, of course," she said of a Grammy, "but I'm more of a Golden Globe or Oscar girl so—it would be nice."